 1 | Name | Anti – Against Gen – Generate/ formation | Anti – Against Body-Against the body |

-2 | Other names | Also called as Immunogens. | Also called immunoglobulins (Igs). |
+2 | Other names | Antigens are called Immunogens. | Antibodies are also called immunoglobulins (Igs). |

-3 | Symbols | The antigen can be represented by the “Ag” symbol. | The antibody can be represented by the “Ab” symbol. |
+3 | Symbols | The “Ag” symbol can represent the antigen. | The antibody can be represented by the “Ab” symbol. |

-4 | Processing | The antigen will be processed by the Macrophages, Dendritic cells, and B-cells are of Antigen Processing cells (APC) | The Antibody will be processed by the Plasma and Memory B-cells. |
+4 | Processing | The antigen will be processed by the Macrophages, Dendritic cells, and B-cells of Antigen Processing cells (APC) | The Plasma and Memory B-cells will process the Antibody. |

 5 | Composition | Antigens are mostly made of proteins but also contain carbohydrates, lipids, or nucleic acids. | Antibodies are made up of only proteins like glycoprotein, lipoprotein, etc. |